lfrie/fantasy-computers-oss/README.md

 # fantasy-computers-oss
-A list off Open Source Fantasy computers
+A list of up-to-date Open Source Fantasy computers that run natively on Linux and Rasbian